vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/122/14_hiraNyakarNaM_maNigrIvamarNastanno.md

 The reason for the doubled ā́in c is not clear to me.

 cākantu is taken, plausibly, as haplologized from *cākanantu.
-See, most recently, Kü (131).
+See, most recently, Kümmel (131).